 There are LOTS of Wadi Rum camps.
 So many that it makes your head spin.
 After scouring through dozens upon dozens of hotel listings, we settled on booking the Martian Dome at Sun City Camp, one of the best camps in Wadi Rum.
 The rooms looked extremely spacious and modern from the photos, each of the tents have en-suite bathrooms and guests raved about the warm hospitality and service.

-Sun City Camp offers regular Bedouin-style tents for approximately US$200 a night, and the Martian Domes with a transparent panel at the front of the room for around US$300 a night.
+Sun City Camp offers regular Bedouin-style tents for approximately US$200 a night, and the Martian Domes with a transparent panel at the front of the room for around US$300-350 a night depending on the time of year.
 The luxury camp in Wadi Rum offers rooms equipped with beds, A/C (100% essential in the desert), a kettle and tea/coffee, a wardrobe, chairs, a small table and an en-suite bathroom.

 The Wadi Rum camp has one main air-conditioned dining tent for the busloads of visitors (some are just day trippers who are not staying overnight at the camp) and an open-air outdoor dining area as well.
 Meals are served buffet-style.
 Click here to see current rates and availability at Sun City Camp in Wadi Rum.

 Here’s what you need to know about glamping in Wadi Rum

 Yes, you feel like you’re sleeping on Mars, and yes, camping in Wadi Rum is a unique experience you’re unlikely to replicate elsewhere around the world.
 Though it was a moonlit night we still saw hundreds of shimmering stars, and once the blazing sun went down the temperature was actually kind of pleasant and mild.
 The beds are comfortable and there’s something special about falling asleep in the desert.